RomainCapo/T-DeLearn/PW02/Report/Report.md

 Weights Image
 ![Weights-Image.PNG](Weights-Image.PNG)

-We can see that the many 0 come from the black background on the edge of the numbers.
+We can see that the many 0 come from the black background on the backgrounf around the numbers.

-### Also compare this image with the misclassifed test images.
+## F - Also compare this image with the misclassifed test images.
 Try to explain

 ![Missclassified.PNG](Missclassified.PNG)